leta199/Rejection-Sampling/README.md

 Monte Carlo integration allows us to use simulation to make stochastic approximations of functions that do not have closed form solutions when integrated.
 I was mind blown to learn that this was a thing!!

 We will use R to simulate how we can solve this problem:

 <img width="340" height="77" alt="Image" src="https://github.com/user-attachments/assets/1af3f8ce-0295-40cd-904f-05885e4c2758" />

+Since the gamma distribution is diffuclt to integrate we will use Monte Carlo to simulate this integration.

 This project will cover:

-- Comparing Monte Carlo to Inverse transform methods.
-- Approximate the expected value of Area of a circle.
-- Plotting histogram of Inverse method vs Line graph of theoretical probability density function.
+- How to define and graph a target probability density function.
+- How to define proposal probability density function..
+- Using Monte Carlo method to approximate integral.

 ## HOW IT'S MADE
 Languages used: R (version 4.5.1)